EmilyBZhang/twelve/README.md

 # twelve
-Twelve - mobile puzzle game
+Twelve - a mobile puzzle game about collecting dots.
+Each level has its own twist!

 # TODO
 * Fix sound (inconsistent)
 * Import Montserrat for the game font
-* Save and load user settings with AsyncStorage
-* See what the issue is with node_modules/@expo/vector-icons/tsconfig.json
+* Consider creating a useSettings hook to make dispatching settings changes easier